The 2020 Florida Building Code 7th Edition went into effect on January 1, 2021 and with it, came new codes, new costs and new procedures.

 These changes are important as we look to address project scope and identify additional costs for our business and potentially, our customers.

 Here are some key changes to take note of:

-We put together an easy-to-understand guide of other changes to the fuel gas code.
+We put together an easy-to-understand guide of other changes to the energy conservation section of the Florida Building Code.
 Click here to download the PDF.

 If you’d like to see the changes on the state website, you can do so by clicking here.